Penny Pennington

-Penny Pennington (born October 24, 1963) is an American businesswoman.
-She became the managing partner of Edward Jones Investments as of January 1, 2019.
+Penny Pennington (born October 24, 1963) is an American businesswoman serving since 2019 as the managing partner of Edward Jones Investments.

 Early life and education

 Penny Pennington was born in Nashville, Tennessee.
 She received a bachelor's degree in commerce with a concentration in finance from the University of Virginia and an MBA from Kellogg School of Management at Northwestern University.

 Career

 Pennington started her career with Edward Jones Investments in 2000 as a financial advisor in Livonia, Michigan.
 She was named a principal and moved to the company's St. Louis, Missouri headquarters in 2006.
 After her move to St. Louis, Pennington took on several senior leadership roles at Edward Jones.
 She served as a board member on the Edward Jones Trust Co. and on the executive, management and audit committees.
 Beginning in 2015, she was head of the client strategies group; overseeing products/services delivered to clients and research, trading and marketing.

 Pennington is on the board of the Edward Jones Trust Company, a member of Edward Jones’ executive, management and audit committees and she is a senior executive sponsor of the firm's lesbian, gay, bisexual, transgender and ally (LGBTA) Business Resource Group.

+Pennington is a member of The Business Council.
+She was ranked 69th on Fortune's list of Most Powerful Women in 2023.